Nabin-R/Nabin-R/README.md

 * 🌍  I'm based in London
 * 🧠  I'm learning Python
-* 🤝  I'm open to collaborating and employment
+* 🤝  I'm open to collaborating and freelance

 ### Skills